microsoft/Partner-Center-PowerShell/docs/help/New-PartnerAccessToken.md

 ## PARAMETERS

 ### -ApplicationId
-The application identifier used to access Partner Center.
+The identifier for the Azure AD application.

 ```yaml
 Type: String